bpcarlos/understanding_QML_rethinking_gen/README.md

 # Understanding quantum machine learning also requires rethinking generalization

-This repository contains the data and code in the paper "Understanding quantum machine learning also requires rethinking generalization," found at https://arxiv.org/abs/xxxx.xxxxx.
-The code relies on the following packages: TensorCircuit (https://github.com/tencent-quantum-lab/tensorcircuit) and Qibo (https://github.com/qiboteam/qibo).
+This repository contains the data and code in the paper "Understanding quantum machine learning also requires rethinking generalization," found in [arXiv](https://arxiv.org/abs/xxxx.xxxxx).
+The code relies on the following packages: TensorCircuit [(GitHub)](https://github.com/tencent-quantum-lab/tensorcircuit) and Qibo [(GitHub)](https://github.com/qiboteam/qibo).
 Please ensure that these packages are installed before running the code.

 ## Repository structure